socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

-channels 1+2 (on the Notepad-12FX four channel USB playback device, USB playback channels 3+4 are not ducked) when it detects a signal on any combination of the so-called "input" channels which are the channels withc are going to the USB audio capture device.
+channels 1+2 (on the Notepad-12FX four channel USB playback device, USB playback channels 3+4 are not ducked) when it detects a signal on any combination of the so-called "input" channels which are the channels which are going to the USB audio capture device.

 The ducker is not mentioned at all in the user manual for the Notepad series of mixers, but it can be turned on and off and its parameters